miriamwanner/reu-nlp-project/Leakage and How to Measure it/Reproducing Søgaard/README.md

 It merges the hash dictionaries for languages used specifically in UDify.
 It computes the cross treebank leakage on these languages using ComputeLeakage.py.

 ## Regress_From_Dictionaries.py
+This is the main experiment which uses code from Søgaard to compute the explained variance and other measures on the leakage dictionaries created.

 ## Score Data:

 ### ud_spreadsheet.tsv
+This is Søgaard's original spreadsheet with scores from each of the language models.

 ### UDify-Scores.tsv
+This is the spreadsheet that has scores from UDify on various languages.

 ### UDPipe-Scores.tsv
+This is the spreadsheet that has scores from UDPipe on various languages.